jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Sequential Execution**: Steps are executed in a predetermined sequence
 - **Conditional Routing**: Critic decisions determine whether to proceed or retry
 - **Critic Rejection Retry Logic**: Failed steps are retried up to configurable limits when critic rejects agent work
-- **Graceful Critic Rejection Failure**: When critic rejection retry limits are exceeded, the system returns a graceful failure message with specific agent attribution.
+- **Graceful Critic Rejection Failure**: When critic rejection retry limits are exceeded, the system returns a graceful failure message with specific agent attribution
 - **Sequential Research Execution**: Research steps are executed one at a time, not in parallel, to respect API rate limits
 - **Step-by-Step Research Process**: For each research step: Researcher Agent (ReAct agent) executes → Critic Agent evaluates → If approved, move to next step; if rejected, retry current step
 - **Research Step Isolation**: Each research step uses unique step_id (0, 1, 2, etc.) for state isolation and message routing
 - **Individual Critic Evaluation**: Each research step receives individual critic evaluation before proceeding to the next step
+- **Workflow Termination**: After finalizer agent completes, workflow terminates on END node

 **Critic Integration Patterns and Quality Control Details:**
 - **Dynamic Prompt Selection**: Critic agent behavior changes based on current workflow step using different prompts